Helping to Restore Tampa Bay.

 Bay Mini-Grants Information

-Grant monies are dispensed through reimbursement of expenses related to the grant project.
+Grant monies are typically dispensed through reimbursement of expenses related to the grant project.
 Reimbursement can be made as often as once per month, and must be accompanied by an invoice and documentation of expenditures.
+Other grant dispersal methods will be considered on a case-by-case basis.
+Contact Sheila Scolaro, TBEP Public Outreach Specialist, to discuss.

-Applications for the 2021-2022 Bay Mini-Grant grants period may be submitted between July 13th, 2021 and the application deadline of September 25, 2021.
-Typically, the grant application deadlines are mid-September with awards announced in mid-December.
+Applications for 2021 Bay Mini-Grant will be accepted through 5:00pm on September 24, 2021.
+Grant announcements will be made in mid-December.
 To stay up to date on the next round of funding sign up for our Email List.

 Who can apply?